WPJohnny-plugins/admin-expand-image-widgets/readme.txt

 <li>Activate the plugin through the 'Plugins' menu in WordPress.</li>
 </ol>

+== Frequently Asked Questions ==

+= Does this plugin work with the newest WP version and also older versions? = Yes, this plugin works perfect with the latest version of WordPress!
+It also works with older versions as well but you should always run the latest WordPress and PHP version for best security and performance.
+This plugin is used on my critical sites so you can be assured it works perfect.

+= Will this plugin slow down my site? =
+No. No CSS or JS is loaded on frontend.
+It's a super lean, super tiny plugin.

 == Screenshots ==
 1. Image widget is automatically expanded so you can see it.